Semiclassical gravity: Experimental status

-where A and B are widely separated, then the expectation value of the stress–energy tensor is M/2 at A and M/2 at B, but we would never observe the metric sourced by such a distribution.
-Instead, we decohere into a state with the metric sourced at A and another sourced at B with a 50% chance each.
-Extensions of semi-classical gravity which incorporate decoherence have also been studied.
+where the locations A and B are spatially separated, results in an expectation value of the energy–momentum tensor that is M/2 at A and M/2 at B, but one would never observe the metric sourced by such a distribution.
+Or supposing the metric is sourced by such a distribution, the collapse of the wavefunction would lead to a discontinuous change in the metric.
+Instead, one would observe the decoherence into a state with the metric sourced at A and another sourced at B with a 50% chance each.
+Extensions of semiclassical gravity that incorporate decoherence have also been studied.

 Applications

-The most important applications of semiclassical gravity are to understand the Hawking radiation of black holes and the generation of random gaussian-distributed perturbations in the theory of cosmic inflation, which is thought to occur at the very beginning of the big bang.
+The most important applications of semiclassical gravity are to understand the Hawking radiation of black holes and the generation of random Gaussian-distributed perturbations in the theory of cosmic inflation, which is thought to occur at the very beginning of the Big Bang.